shravyamnayak/dbms-project/README.md

 ## 🚀 Features

 ### 🔐 Role-Based Authentication
-- Patients, Doctors, and Admins can register and securely log in.
+- Patients, Doctors, and Admins can register and securely log in
-- Each user has access only to role-appropriate features.
+- Each user has access only to role-appropriate features

 ### 📅 Appointment Management
-- **Patients**: Book, reschedule, and cancel appointments.
+- **Patients**: Book, reschedule, and cancel appointments
-- **Doctors**: View and update appointments.
+- **Doctors**: View and update appointments
-- **Admins**: Full access to all appointments and user data.
+- **Admins**: Full access to all appointments and user data

 ### 🔄 Appointment Status Tracking
-- Statuses include: `Pending`, `Completed`, `Cancelled`, and `Missed`.
+- Statuses include: `Pending`, `Completed`, `Cancelled`, and `Missed`

 ### 📧 Email Notifications
 - Real-time email alerts for:
   - Appointment confirmation
   - Rescheduling updates
   - Cancellations
-- Powered by **Flask-Mail** with Gmail SMTP.
+- Powered by **Flask-Mail** with Gmail SMTP

 ### 🌐 Responsive Frontend
-- Clean and user-friendly interface using custom **HTML & CSS**.
+- Clean and user-friendly interface using custom **HTML & CSS**
-- Fully responsive across devices.
+- Fully responsive across devices

 ---